Acute Coronary Syndrome

 Risk factors for ACS therefore are those of atherosclerosis, and include:

-Less common etiologies include any instance where there is significantly increased demand on the heart coupled with poor myocardial perfusion (i.e. trauma, massive blood loss, anemia, infection, etc.).
+Less common etiologies include any instance where there is significantly increased demand on the heart coupled with poor myocardial perfusion (i.e. trauma with massive blood loss, anemia, infection, etc.).
 These less common cases are not the focus of this discussion.

 return to top